Last updated: 18 December 2020:

 In line with UK Government and Public Health England, new restrictions that came into force on Monday 14 September mean that social gatherings of more than six people will be against the law both indoors and outdoors.

-The current limit does not apply to gatherings for education or work purposes when necessary, meaning College plans for teaching will not be impacted by the new law.
+The current limit does not apply to gatherings for education or work purposes when necessary, meaning the new law will not impact college plans for teaching.

 All social activities on or off-campus must comply with the latest guidance.
 This means the rule of six must be observed at all times.
 Students are also advised to try to minimise contact with those outside of their teaching ‘bubbles’ wherever possible.